ashish-agr/ashish-agr/README.md

 # Hey there<img src="https://raw.githubusercontent.com/ashish-agr/ashish-agr/master/wave.gif" width="30px"><br>I am Ashish Agrawal.

 ### I am a third year CS under-grad from SRMIST KTR Campus, Chennai.
-I am a front-end developer, currently working with ReactJS.
+I am a front-end developer, currently working with ReactJS, Python and C#.
 ### I am a Web Developer with the _SRM Data Science Community_ and part of the Delegate Affairs team of the _National Youth Collaqium_.
 Recently, I interned as a Digital Marketing Associate with _Edggi_, a free carrer counselling platform.
 I worked with their Resume Builder Module and contributed to their LinkedIn profile optimization.

 #### Connect with me on -